Updated 22 February 2026: corrected crash totals, clarified fatality references, updated 2026 Safety Car info, and refreshed equipment details.

 While many of us see the safety car whizzing around the track at the start of each race or if there is an incident, few are aware it is a fully stocked medical vehicle usually with a nurse or doctor on board.

 What is the role of the safety car?
 It is important to note there are 2 vehicles called Omega 1 and Omega 2.
-The man in charge is Carlos Ezpeleta who drives Omega 1 on Race day and coordinators the medical team among other roles.
+The man in charge is Carlos Ezpeleta who drives Omega 1 on Race day and coordinates the medical team among other roles.

 These cars are an integral part of the safety procedures when things do go wrong as they provide fast medical assistance including defibrillators, while Omega 1 keeps the other riders at the pace required until it is deemed safe to return to normal racing.